 - The defendant was an accomplice who played a minor role in the murder.

 - The defendant was young when the killing occurred.

 - The defendant was a victim of an abusive and/or poor childhood.

 - The defendant has made positive contributions to the community.9

 Example: John has been convicted of first-degree murder in Nevada.
 His previous robbery conviction counts as an aggravating circumstance.
 But he has several friends write the court to say that John was brought up in a house of thieves and that he was taught from a young age to steal.
 John’s defense attorney also points out that John is only eighteen and did not know any better.
-The jury is swayed by the letters and ultimately decides to sentence John to prison instead of capital punishment.
+The jury is swayed by the letters and ultimately decides to sentence John to life in the Nevada Department of Corrections instead of capital punishment.